 The best option is to buy a universal garage door remote that has both the DIP switches and LEARN/SMART button.
-Since it has both options it will work with most any type of garage door.
+Since it has both options, it will work with almost any type of garage door.

 Example Universal Garage Door Remote on Amazon

-Clicker Klik1U Universal 2-Button Garage Door Opener Remote
+Chamberlain KLIK5U-BK2 Clicker 2-Button Garage Door Opener Remote with Visor Clip

 How To Program a Garage Door Remote

-Most all universal remotes will work similar to the below steps.
+Most all universal remotes will work similarly to the below steps.
 Be sure to follow the steps that come with your remote.

 The remote has a cover that is taken off, and a Smart/LEARN button is located inside.

-Universal remotes also have a DIP switch package to work with older style garage door units.
-DIP switches are used on units prior to the early 1990s when the style changed.
+Universal remotes also have a DIP switch package to work with older-style garage door units.
+DIP switches were used on units prior to the early 1990s, when the style changed.

 - Find the name of the manufacturer and model number on your garage door unit.

 - Remove the panel to the controls.

 - Locate the LEARN button on the unit.
-Here it is the purple button.
+(In this example it is the purple button.)